We can agree that having top sales talent is essential for the success of your business.

 OK, I don’t want to get philosophical on you, so in a nutshell, what you should do is observe your top performers and analyze their daily routines, activities, and innovative solutions to clients’ problems.

 How many cold calls are they making every day?
-How many hours a day they spend networking?
+How many hours a day do they spend networking?
 Are they engaging in follow-up activities significantly more than your average performers?
 Make a comparison, crunch the numbers, and draw some conclusions from them.

 Identify the traits they share, jot them down, and come up with common denominators.
 This should help you create a psychological profile of your new hire.

 After this thorough research, try to find and reach out to candidates resembling your top sales reps and build your interview around these specific qualities.

 Also, check out this resource as it might help you figure out what a great salesperson is as well as what sets them apart from their average counterparts.